rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
-	> Finally, let’s re-deploy the application.
+	> Finally, let’s redeploy the application.

 1. In the expense App, log in as a user and modify the Expense Report to attach a receipt.